 Her reign was the most peaceful and prosperous in the history of Egypt.
 She is characterized by successful trade, economy, and many public works projects which provided jobs for laborers from across the nation.

 Queen Hatshepsut temple is located in Upper Egypt beneath the cliffs of "Deir El-Bahari", a name that derives from the former monastery built during the Coptic era, about 17 miles northwest of Luxor on the west bank of the river in western Thebes, the great capital of Egypt during Egypt New Kingdom (1550- 1050 BC).
-It is sited next to the mortuary temple of Mentuhotep II and marks the entrance of the Valley of the Kings that you can visit during your Nile cruise holidays.
+It is sited next to the mortuary temple of Mentuhotep II and marks the entrance of the Valley of the Kings that you can visit during your luxury Egypt tours.

 This incredible temple is considered to be the closest to ancient Egyptian history.
 It aggrandizes the pharaoh and includes sanctuaries to honor the gods relevant to her afterlife.
 The construction of this temple is mirrored on the following temples of the new kingdom.

-Although some elements of this superb historic structure were damaged from vandalism, many travelers during their Egypt private tours said that this site is well-preserved and worthy of a visit.
+Although some elements of this superb historic structure were damaged from vandalism, many travelers during their Holiday Tour Packages from UK said that this site is well-preserved and worthy of a visit.
 This astonishing temple rises on three enormous terraces connected by ramps.
 It is open daily from 6 a.m. to 5 p.m.
 There is a bazaar (or marketplace with various goods) that sits just outside of the property's entrance.
 Inside this outstanding temple, you can see the Birth colonnade & the Punt colonnade, Hathor chapel & Anubis chapel, and the sanctuary of Amun.
+While being in Egypt, you definitely have to visit the unforgettable Hatshepsut Temple Especially if you chose one of our best Egypt tours.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.